-Get ready to be blown away by the stunning glass sculptures of world-renowned American multi-media artist Dale Chihuly at his upcoming exhibition at Gardens by the Bay.
+Get ready to be blown away by the stunning glass sculptures of world-renowned American multi-media artist Dale Chihuly at his exhibition at Gardens by the Bay.

-Happening from 1 May to 1 August 2021, Dale Chihuly: Glass in Bloom marks the celebrated artist’s first major garden exhibition in Asia.
+Running till 1 August 2021, Dale Chihuly: Glass in Bloom marks the celebrated artist’s first major garden exhibition in Asia.

 For over 50 years, Chihuly has pushed the boundaries of glass, reinventing natural and man-made environments with his experiments in light, space, and form.